RupiSmart/Machine-Learning/README.md

 ### Authenticity Verification
 1. Clone this repository.
 2. Use the dataset for authenticity.
-3. Train the model using `model_autenticity.py` and save results.
+3. Train the model using `model_autenticity.ipynb` and save results.

 ---